-Ewa Marine Underwater Camera Housing Review – After seeing some more elaborate, solid and well constructed underwater camera housings, my first impressions when I saw the plastic Ewa Marine was “Cheap and Cheerful”, but I felt sure that the housing was secure, especially after reading many reviews and talking to other owners.
+Ewa Marine Underwater Camera Housing Review: I have seen more elaborate, solid and well constructed underwater camera housings.
+My first impressions when I saw the plastic Ewa Marine was "cheap and cheerful".
+However, I felt sure that the housing was secure, especially after reading many reviews and talking to other owners.

-Whereas the more expensive housing are made of a solid, polycarbonate plastic with O ring seals and heavy duty clip fastenings, the Ewa Marine range of housings are altogether more flimsy to the touch, but don’t let that put you off.
+The more expensive housings are made of a solid, poly-carbonate plastic with O ring seals and heavy duty clip fastenings.
+However, the Ewa Marine range of housings are altogether more flimsy to the touch, but don’t let that put you off.

-If you remember the smell, texture and feel of a deflated dinghy from when you were young, this is what the Ewa Marine Housing is like.
+Do you remember the smell, texture and feel of a deflated dinghy from when you were young?
+This is what the Ewa Marine Housing is like.
 The plastic is very thick and difficult to damage so rest assured your camera is safe.

 The Ewa Marine Underwater Camera Housing can be used for the following quite effectively: